Planning-Inspectorate/appeal-planning-decision/README.md

 - Select the instance you wish to view (Dev or PreProd)
 - Select "Storage Explorer (preview)"
 - Select "BLOB CONTAINERS"

+### Source Code Structure

+Where appropriate the source code must be split out into a hierarchy by appeal type.
+Several examples of this may be found under cypress tests (i.e. /packages/e2e-tests/cypress/integration), forms-web-app (i.e. /packages/forms-web-app/src/routes/), and many others.